8.2 Administration and governance

 The state ministry responsible for youth policy matters (implementation acts to the Child and Youth Services Act [Kinder- und Jugendhilfegesetz, KJHG], state youth plans [Landesjugendpläne] to finance child and youth services) is the supreme youth authority in each of the 16 federal states (e.g., Brandenburg Ministry of Education, Youth and Sport [Ministerium für Bildung, Jugend und Sport in Brandenburg], North Rhine-Westphalia State Ministry for Family, Children, Refugees and Integration [Ministerium für Kinder, Familie, Flüchtlinge und Integration des Landes Nordrhein-Westfalen] or the Bavarian State Ministry of Family, Labour and Social Affairs [Bayerisches Staatsministerium für Familie, Arbeit und Soziales]).

 In the federal states (Länder) there are 17 higher-level youth offices (Landesjugendämter), one in each federal state except in North Rhine-Westphalia, where there are two.
-These youth offices function as supra-regional child and youth service organisations in accordance with Book VIII of the Social Code (SGB VIII).
+These youth offices function as supra-regional child and youth service organisations in accordance with Book 8 of the Social Code (SGB VIII).
 They support the regional child and youth services (youth offices, independent organisations) and serve the interests of children, young people and their families.
 They focus in particular on establishing and maintaining child- and family-friendly living conditions.
-In conjunction with all youth welfare organisations.
-The higher-level youth offices see themselves as liaisons between local youth offices, independent organisations and the ministry responsible for youth on state level.
+In conjunction with all youth welfare organisations, the higher-level youth offices see themselves as liaisons between local youth offices, independent organisations and the ministry responsible for youth on state level.
 The state-level youth office has a two-part structure made up of administration (Verwaltung) and the state youth services committee (Landesjugendhilfeausschuss).
 They perform their duties jointly.
 The mandate of the state-level youth offices is specified in Article 85 (2) of SGB VIII.

 Cultural school education at federal state (Länder) level